-Also see Why Does God Allow Suffering? to learn more.
+Also, see Why Does God Allow Suffering? to learn more.

 When life is hard, many people wonder why God doesn’t do more to help them if he is truly powerful, good, and loving.

-What does it mean to live in a fallen world?
-Sometimes in life, when things get hard, many people have a thought like, “Life isn’t supposed to be this way.
+Sometimes, when things get hard, many people think, “Life isn’t supposed to be this way.
 I’m not supposed to get sick.
 She isn’t supposed to be laid off.
 He isn’t supposed to suffer like that.”
 Examples are plentiful.

 Living in a “fallen world” refers to the Bible’s teaching that sin has infected the world and many aspects of life aren’t what God intended them to be.

 God gave people free will.
-Many believe that without free will people would just be robots and never genuinely choose to love, obey, sacrifice, or willingly exhibit other virtues.
+Many believe that without free will, people would be robots and never genuinely choose to love, obey, sacrifice, or willingly exhibit other virtues.

 Suffering may be the direct result of a sin that a person committed or the consequence of a sin committed against them.